What’s Causing Your Poor Balance?

 Some of the known causes of benign paroxysmal position vertigo include traumatic brain injury.

-This can be true of both milder traumatic brain injuries like concussions and more serious ones – in either case, it can cause damage to your inner ear.
+This can be true of both milder traumatic brain injuries like concussions, or more serious ones.

 More severe symptoms can include: